 - Potential impacts on residential amenity must be fully considered, identified and mitigated where applicable.
-Proposals which unacceptably damage residential amenity will not be supported - Any proposals would not cause unacceptable impacts on village centre congestion and parking - The design of any new buildings will be in keeping with the character of the immediate surroundings.
+Proposals which unacceptably damage residential amenity will not be supported - Any proposals would not cause unacceptable impacts on village centre congestion and parking - The design of any new buildings will be in keeping with the character of the immediate surroundings - Very special circumstances are demonstrated for any site in the Green Belt.